f6p/torrent-ratio-faker/USAGE.markdown

 Client configuration
 --------------------

 You need to configure BitTorrent client to use HTTP proxy server.
-If you are using Azureus for example go to:
+Only tracker communication should be proxified.
+For example if you are using Azureus go to:

         Tools > Options > Connection > Proxy Options